PANCE Test

 PANCE Test Prep

-The PANCE Test is a 300-question, computer-based exam.
-It tests a physician assistant’s knowledge of organ systems, diseases, disorders and related medical assessments.
-It is usually split into 5 blocks of 60 questions and has a one-hour time limit per block.
+The PANCE Test is a computer-based exam with 300 questions.
+It evaluates a physician assistant’s understanding of various organ systems, illnesses, disorders, and associated medical assessments.
+It typically consists of 5 blocks of 60 questions, with each block having a time limit of one hour.